wahabk/Clinostat/docs/3_build_guide.md

 Make sure every pulley and axis rotates smoothly.
 If there is friction anywhere you might have to loosen the bolts or sand down interference from your prints.

-## Electronics

-**Note**: be careful with the electronics as they can start a fire!
-This must be done with adult supervision.

-I would recommend building this onto a breadboard so you are comfortable with the pieces before final soldering.

-TODO